-During the first few weeks of the GCSE Sociology course, it is important to understand some of the key ideas that sociologists look at.
+During the first few weeks of Sociology courses, it is important to understand some of the key ideas that sociologists look at.
 Below are some of the resources that students can use to understand some of the key ideas in Sociology.

 Students need to know the differences between the biological definition of sex and the sociological concept of gender.
 This becomes more important as students progress through the course, with applications to gender roles in the family, gender differences in education, gender differences in criminal behaviour and victimisation and the stratification of society based upon gender stereotypes.